 Why is it illegal?

-Fly Posting can be unsightly and can make Stafford appear less attractive for residents and visitors to the town.
+Fly Posting can be unsightly and can make Stafford Borough appear less attractive for residents and visitors to the Borough.
 As well as making the area seem untidy, there is also the danger of drivers being distracted where an illegal advertisement obscures a road sign or railings on the side of the road; such signs can also be hazardous to members of the public.